Abnormal Pap TestSkip to the navigation

 What causes an abnormal Pap test?

-Sometimes cell changes in the cervix are due to other types of infection, such as infections caused by bacteria or yeast.
-These types of cell changes can be treated.
 In women who have been through menopause, a Pap test may find cell changes that are just the result of getting older.

 What increases your risk for an abnormal Pap test?

 HPV can stay in your body for many years without your knowing it.
-So even if you now have just one partner and practice safe sex, you could still have an abnormal Pap test if you were exposed to HPV in the past.
+So even if you now have just one partner and practice safer sex, you could still have an abnormal Pap test if you were exposed to HPV in the past.

-Smoking or having an impaired immune system also may raise your chances of having cell changes in your cervix.
+Smoking or having an impaired immune system also raises your chances of having cell changes in your cervix.

 Do abnormal cell changes cause symptoms?

 The cell changes themselves don't cause symptoms.
 HPV, which causes most abnormal Pap tests, usually doesn't cause symptoms either.
-This is why regular Pap tests are so important.

-If a different sexually transmitted infection is the cause of your abnormal Pap test, you may have symptoms, including:
+If a different sexually transmitted infection is the cause of your abnormal test, you may have symptoms such as: